UK Stocks-Factors to watch on April 2

 LONDON, April 2 Britain's FTSE 100 index is seen opening 2 to 13 points lower, or as much as 0.2 percent down, with sentiment dented by weak U.S. manufacturing data, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

-* The UK blue chip index closed up 24.18 points, or 0.4 percent, at 6,411.74 points on Thursday, with the market matching its record streak of monthly gains.
+* The UK blue chip index closed up 24.18 points, or 0.4 percent, at 6,411.74 points on Thursday, with the market equalling its record streak of monthly gains.

 * Copper dropped more than 1 percent on Tuesday to its lowest in more than seven months after factory reports from the United States and China showed stuttering growth momentum in the top two markets for metals.